 Parental leave policies leave parents wanting more

-Before bonding with your newborn, newly adopted or foster child, there is math to behold.
-The overall cost of raising children in the U.S. aside (~$17,000 each year per child), some of the first financial conversations soon-to-be parents have will include childcare needs from those first precious weeks through formal schooling.
+Before you bond with your newborn, newly adopted or foster child, you’ll need to do some math.
+The overall cost of raising children in the United States aside (~$17,000 each year, per child), some of the first financial conversations soon-to-be parents have will revolve around childcare needs, from those first precious weeks through formal schooling.

 And what a sobering conversation that can be.
 Although the Federal Employee Paid Leave Act granted federal employees 12 weeks of paid parental leave, those employed by small businesses, self-employed or part of nontraditional work arrangements don’t qualify.

 This means they must rely on either their state or company’s policy, or the Family and Medical Leave Act (FMLA) – where companies with 50 employees or more are required to provide up to 12 weeks of job-protected, unpaid time off – for any chance at a patchwork plan and that only covers 56% of U.S. workers.